Skip to content

 Args:

-parameters: list with the input parameters for a simulation class.
+parameters: Input parameters for a simulation class.

-number_of_scenarios: Number of scenarios to be simulated.
+number_of_scenarios: Number of scenarios to simulate.

 simulation: Simulation class reference.